 In tackling any closed string amplitude calculation it useful to first consider the corresponding open string computation.
 At field--theory level this means that for graviton amplitudes one should recycle results from gauge amplitudes.
 Kawai, Lewellen and Tye (KLT) have given expressions for closed string tree amplitudes as weighted sum over squares of open string tree amplitudes \KawaiXQ.
 In the field--theory limit, this implies that properties of gravity tree amplitudes should be reflected in gauge theory tree amplitudes.
 In fact, these characteristics have been further extended for EYM amplitudes in \StiebergerCEA.
 Therefore, it is natural to ask for a one--loop generalization thereof.

-We have found the one--loop generalization \Ellmau\ of the renowned KLT relations relating closed string amplitudes to a weighted sum over squares of certain open string amplitudes \Openn.
+We have found the one--loop generalization \EllmauW\ of the renowned KLT relations relating closed string amplitudes to a weighted sum over squares of certain open string integrands \OpennW.
 Through this map (oriented) closed string one--loop amplitudes formulated on a genus one world--sheet torus ($g\!=\!1$) are related (subject to final complex structure modulus integration) to a pair of (oriented) open string one--loop amplitudes described by a cylinder world--sheet.
-In string perturbation theory the loop momentum $\ell$ mediates between the two open string cylinder amplitudes \Openn\ -- both involving $n\!+\!2$ open strings.
-Likewise, we have proposed a description as two cylinder diagrams, which are connected by a single closed string node exchanging the loop momentum $\ell$, cf. Fig.~7.
-Such one--loop cylinder amplitudes (involving $n$ open strings and one closed string) can be related to the boundary term appearing in the one--loop open string monodromy relations \StiebergerDAA, cf. also the comments after Fig.~6.
+In string perturbation theory the loop momentum $\ell$ mediates between the two open string cylinder integrands \OpennW\ -- both involving $n\!+\!2$ open strings.
+Likewise, we have proposed a description as two cylinder diagrams, which are connected by a single closed string exchanging the loop momentum $\ell$, cf. Fig.~6.
+Such one--loop cylinder amplitudes (involving $n$ open strings and one closed string) can be related to the boundary term appearing in the one--loop open string monodromy relations \StiebergerDAA, cf. also the comments before Eq. \loopoff.